AaronTraas/Notes/Recipes/Sourdough/Cinnamon Rolls.md

 ## Directions:

-1. In mixing bowl, milk, sugar, eggs, and sourdough starter together.
+1. In mixing bowl, add milk, sugar, eggs, and sourdough starter, and whisk together until combined.
 Let mixture sit on counter for 30-60 minutes minutes.
 2. Add 1-2 cups of flour and stir to combine into a wet dough, about 1 minute.
 Add additional flour, mixing well after each addition until the dough comes together into a rough dough.
 This may take 2 cups, or it may take 3+.
 Stir until all the flour is incorporated, and the dough is only slightly sticky.
-When the dough starts to come together, knead in butter.
+When the dough starts to come together, knead in butter, vanilla, and salt.
 3. Cover, and let sit at room temperature for 30 minutes.
 4. Knead for 5-10 minutes on a well-floured work surface.
 Add more flour as needed to prevent sticking.
 5. Cover and let sit at room temperature for 30 minutes.